alibaba/bifrostui/packages/bui-core/src/Backdrop/index.en-US.md

 ---
 group: feedback
-name: Backdrop
+name: Backdrop pop-up background
 ---

-# Backdrop
+# Backdrop pop-up background

-As a part of [Modal](/cores/modal), the popup background is implemented using Fade.
+As a part of [Today popup] (/cores/modal), the popup background is implemented using Fade.
 Generally speaking, you should use Modal directly instead of this component.

 ## Code demonstration